U.S. companies announced over 90,000 job cuts in March — the highest number since January 2023

 Government jobs led the way in March with 36,044 planned cuts, followed by 14,224 from technology companies, according to Challenger's data.
 The media industry announced 2,246 cuts, partly because "news organizations are still grappling with business models based on ads and subscribers," Challenger said.

-Ben & Jerry's was among the businesses Challenger mentioned would be losing staff, with the ice cream maker's parent company Unilever announcing last month it will layoff 7,500 workers worldwide.
-Credit reporting agency Transunion announced 640 jobs cuts last month, the Chicago Tribune reported, and grocery store chain Lidl said it would lay off roughly 200 corporate level jobs, according to Grocery Dive.
+Ben & Jerry's was among the businesses that announced it would lose staff, with the ice cream maker's parent company Unilever announcing last month it will layoff 7,500 workers worldwide.
+Credit reporting agency Transunion announced 640 jobs cuts last month, the Chicago Tribune reported.
+In a regulatory filing, Dell said last month it would lay off roughly 6,000.

 Despite those reductions in the nation's labor force, the number of recent layoffs hasn't been significant enough to make a dent in the overall job market.
 Historically speaking, layoffs are still relatively low, hiring remains solid and the unemployment rate is still consistent with a healthy economy.